m-spangenberg/exercises_softwarearchitecture/README.md

 - Principles of Usability
 - Techniques to Improve Usability

-## Chapter 6: Architectural Documentation and Modeling
+## Architectural Documentation and Modeling
 - Importance of Documentation
 - Architectural Blueprints
 - UML for Architectural Modeling